HL7/fhir-medmorph/input/pagecontent/usecases.md

 #### Notification Workflow

 The notification workflow involves the activities where by a Provider as part of care delivery process updates a Patient's medical record within an EHR.
-The EHR based on the changes to the medical record and existing subscriptions will notify the Backend Services App of the changes in the medical record.
-The Backend Services App will perform actions such as querying the EHR for additional data, scheduling a reporting job, creating a report for submission based on the notification and the Knowledge Artifact data.
+The EHR based on the changes to the medical record and existing subscriptions will notify the Backend Service App of the changes in the medical record.
+The Backend Service App will perform actions such as querying the EHR for additional data, scheduling a reporting job, creating a report for submission based on the notification and the Knowledge Artifact data.
 The actors and steps involved in the workflow are as shown below.

  {::options parse_block_html="false" /}